kjanparvari/private-note-minikube/README.md

 This project was completed as part of the **Cloud Computing Course**.

 ## License
-This project is licensed under the Amirkabir University License.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.